Depth- and Semantics-aware Multi-modal Domain Translation: Generating 3D Panoramic Color Images from LiDAR Point Clouds: Method

 \section{Method}

 As depicted in Fig.~\ref{fig:pipeline}, we propose a modular generative framework, which involves five individually trained neural networks to translate a given LiDAR point cloud to the corresponding RGB-D image.
 TITAN-Next shown in the green box in Fig.~\ref{fig:pipeline} constitutes the main contribution of this work.
+Updates introduced by TITAN-Next are indicated using bold arrows, marking the advancements over the TITAN-Net\cite{Cortinhal_2021_ICCV} framework.
 We follow a cGAN approach, where our model TITAN-Next is conditioned on the semantic segment maps of the spherically projected LiDAR point clouds.
 More specifically, given a LiDAR point cloud $p \in \mathbb{R}^{n \times 4}$, where $n$ is the cardinality of the cloud storing $x$, $y$, $z$ point coordinates and $i$ intensity values, TITAN-Next not only learns the mapping between the LiDAR and camera image semantic segments but also estimates the corresponding depth information.
 Estimated image segments and depth cues are further processed in order to generate the corresponding four channel RGB-D image of the scene $y \in \mathbb{R}^{w \times h \times 4}$, where $w$ and $h$ are the image width and height.
 In the following subsections, we will detail the framework and improvements.